Education

 Providence offers numerous high-quality tutoring services in 2026, including Sylvan Learning Center on North Main Street, Huntington Learning Center in East Providence, and locally-owned options like Providence Academic Tutoring on Hope Street.
 Most services charge between $50-$85 per hour for one-on-one sessions, with specialty test prep and STEM tutoring reaching $100+ per hour.
 Many tutors serve students from elementary through college level, covering Providence Public Schools curriculum, private school requirements at Wheeler, Moses Brown, and Lincoln School, as well as standardized test preparation.

-Rhode Island summer school programs guide
+Rhode Island gifted education programs